Privacy Practices and Policies

 We use reasonable technical, administrative, and physical measures to protect information contained in our system against misuse, loss or alteration.
 Information that you provide through our Websites is encrypted using industry-standard Secure Sockets Layer (SSL) technology, with the exception of information you send via email.
 Your information is processed and stored on controlled servers with restricted access.
 Unfortunately, no method of electronic transmission is 100% secure, so we cannot ensure or warrant the security of any information you transmit to our Websites, and you do so at your own risk.

 Please recognize that protecting your personal information is also your responsibility.
 You should keep your username, password, ID numbers, or other access credentials secure as PreventionGenetics cannot secure personal information that you release on your own or that you request us to release.
 If we receive instructions using your log-in information we will consider that you have authorized the instructions.

 13. INTERNATIONAL TRANSFERS OF PERSONAL INFORMATION

 We transfer your personal information subject to appropriate safeguards as permitted under the applicable data protection laws.
 Specifically, when your personal information is transferred out of the Designated Countries, we have the required contractual provisions for transferring personal information in place with the third parties to which your information is transferred.
-For such transfers, we rely on legal transfer mechanisms such as Binding Corporate Rules, Standard Contractual Clauses, or we work with US-based third parties that are certified under the EU-US and Swiss-US Privacy Shield Framework.
+For such transfers, we rely on legal transfer mechanisms such as Standard Contractual Clauses.

 14. NOTICE TO INDIVIDUALS LOCATED IN THE ECONOMIC EUROPEAN UNION OR SWITZERLAND